dilipkumar4813/Android-Me/README.md

 # Android-Me
 An application that shows a list of images which can used to customise hair and clothing by implementing fragments using master detail flow

+## Installation
+* Clone the repository
+* Build the project and run
+* No additional work required :smiley

 ## Screenshots